futuregrid/rain/doc/config_ref.rst

 .. _fg-client_minicluster:

-Change next subsections.
+Change next two subsections.
 Leave only one generic and put an example.

 Section ``minicluster``
 ~~~~~~~~~~~~~~~~~~~~~~~